 The story is simple: Ham is interested in a girl named Marie and wants to impress her.
 First he buys a cara used one, quite battered, with fenders that flap in the breezeand then he takes her out to a swanky nightclub.
-The bulk of the film is set in the club, which has attractive Art Deco décor and a swinging jazz band.
+The bulk of the film is set in the club, which features attractive Art Deco décor and a swinging jazz band.
 But in the course of this disastrous date Ham realizes that Marie isn't the nice girl he thought she was: she only went out with him to make her real boyfriend jealous.
 The boyfriend is an Apache dancer at the club, and when she sees him kissing his dance partner she becomes enraged and smashes up the place, while poor Ham is stuck with the bill.

 This could have been a perfectly good silent comedy.
 Ham plays his familiar role just as he did in pre-sound days, with the same eccentric walk and droll facial expressions, but we soon become aware that the dialog is getting in his way.
-At times Ham and the supporting players deliver their lines with that acute self-consciousness one finds in these very early talkies, while at other moments their words sound mumbled, as if the actors kept forgetting they were being recorded.
+At times Ham and the supporting players deliver their lines with that acute self-consciousness one finds in these early talkies, while at other moments their words sound mumbled, as if the actors kept forgetting they were being recorded.
 (And who knows?
 Perhaps they did.)
 There are some amusing bits, as when Ham and Marie are repeatedly thwarted in their attempts to dance at the club: each time they get up from their seats they find that the tune is ending, or the band was only warming up, etc., and they must sit again.
 The verbal jokes Ham delivers aren't so hot, however.
 Example: when a singer finishes performing a number, Marie instructs Ham to give him a tip.
 Ham advises the man to have his tonsils removed to improve his voice.
-Hmmm . . .
+Oh well . . .

 2 of 2 people found this review helpful.